Yamunakn05/wine-quality-predictor/README.md

 ## 📂 Dataset
-WineQT.csv is used for training the model.
+wine.csv is used for training the model.

 ## Made with
 Machine Learning + Streamlit